SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 #### Conditional Actions

 When defining journeys, reusable functions in the page can speed up writing tests and their quality.
 Sometimes, the generic approach of those functions has its limitations.
 One limitation is that a test fails if no control is found that matches the conditions.
-This could be a challenge if the existence of the control being tested is not guaranteed.
+This could be a challenge if the control being tested is not guaranteed to exist.

 **Example**: